run-ai/docs/docs/admin/runai-setup/cluster-setup/researcher-authentication.md

 ## Client-Side

-To control access to Run:AI (and Kubernetes) resources, you must modify the Kubernetes certificate.
-The certificate is distributed to users as part of the [Comnand-line interface installation](../../../researcher-setup/cli-install#kubernetes-configuration).
+To control access to Run:AI (and Kubernetes) resources, you must modify the Kubernetes configuration file.
+The file is distributed to users as part of the [Command-line interface installation](../../../researcher-setup/cli-install#kubernetes-configuration).

-When making changes to the certificate, keep a copy of the original certificate to be used for cluster administration.
-After making the modifications, distribute the modified certificate to Researchers.
+When making changes to the file, keep a copy of the original file to be used for cluster administration.
+After making the modifications, distribute the modified file to Researchers.

 Under the `~/.kube` directory edit the `config` file, and add the following: